lhathcock/sensors_bridge/README.md

 In config.py set:
 - `DATA_PATH` to your preferred output location
 - Change COM3, COM4, COM5, COM6, COM7 to their respective port in which they are connected to your computer.
+- If you have data streamed through a UDP port, modify `LAN_PORT`
 ---
 Create connection.py and fill out the following: